UDST/bayarea_urbansim/data/README.md

 ### deed_restricted_zone_totals.csv

 This is the number of deed restricted units per taz.
 We don't have a great idea of exactly where those units are, but we have an aggregate idea, so we usually do a random assignment within that taz.

-### development_projects.csv

-This is the list of projects that have happened since the base data, or that we think will happen in the future.
-It is the development pipeline.
-This file tends to have more attributes than we actually use in UrbanSim.

 ### employment_controls.csv